 Shri Vivek Godbole says this about Kushmanda: She is like a fruit which resembles a white pumpkin or dudhi (squash in Gujarati).
 If you eat the Kushamanda (called khoda in Hindi) fruit, then you will have a lot of energy.
 If you eat the Kushamanda (khoda in Hindi) fruit, you will have a lot of energy.
 That energy is like a warrior’s energy.
 People eat meat to get energy.
 This is not sattvic; it is rajasic.
 Goddess Kushmanda provides you with a lot of strength and she gives you rajaya Lakshmi.
 This is political strength.
 Additionally, if you have been under the influence of any kind of black magic or evil eye, she can remove those problems if you pray to her.

 Drik panchang further elucidates on this goddess: Kushmanda is the Goddess who has the power and capability to live inside the Sun.
 The glow and radiance of her body is as luminous as that of the Sun.
-It is believed that Goddess Kushmanda provides direction and energy to the Sun.
+Goddess Kushmanda provides direction and energy to the Sun.
 Goddess Kushmanda has eight hands and because of that she is also known as Ashtabhuja Devi (the goddess with 8 arms).
-It is believed that all the power to bestow Siddhis and Niddhis (spiritual prowess and wealth) are located in her japa mala (rosary beads).
+All the power to bestow Siddhis and Niddhis (spiritual prowess and wealth) are located in her japa mala (rosary beads).
 It is stated that she created the whole universe, which is called Brahmanda (ब्रह्माण्ड) in Sanskrit, by just flashing little bit of her smile.

 Ganeshaspeaks gives the story of Kushmanda Devi: Lord Vishnu was able to start creating the universe when Maa Kushmanda smiled like a flower which blossomed with a bud.
 She created the world from nothing, at the time when there was eternal darkness.
 This swarup (form) of Maa Durga is the source of all.
 Since she created the universe, she is called Adiswarup and Adishakti.